The situation

 -

 A prompt database.
-A DynamoDB or Postgres table with prompts, versions, and metadata.
+A DynamoDB or Postgres table, or SSM Parameter Store itself, holding prompt bodies, versions, and metadata.
 Services fetch the active prompt at call time.
 Flexible, but puts prompt changes one write away from production, fast, and dangerous without a deployment gate.

 -

-Hybrid: Git + Bedrock Prompt Management.
+Hybrid: Git + Bedrock Prompt Management + a routing parameter.
 The pattern most platform teams land on.
 Prompts authored in Git, reviewed in PRs, evaluated in CI.
-On merge, a pipeline pushes the new version to Bedrock Prompt Management; the
+On merge, a pipeline calls

 Side by side